raphlinus/raphlinus.github.io/_posts/2019-08-21-rust-bloat.markdown

 ## Conclusion

 As druid develops into a real GUI, I'll be facing many more of these kinds of choices, and both compile times and executable sizes will inevitably get larger.
 But avoiding bloat is just another place to apply engineering skill.
 In writing this blog post, I'm hoping to raise awareness of the issue, give useful tips, and enlist the help of the community to keep the Rust ecosystem as bloat-free as possible.

+As with all engineering, it's a matter of tradeoffs.
+Which is more important for druid, having fast compiles, or being on board with the abundance of features provided by the Rust ecosystem such as fluent?
+That doesn't have an obvious answer, so I intend to mostly listen to feedback from users and other developers.

 [druid#124]: https://github.com/xi-editor/druid/pull/124#issuecomment-523211377
 [performance culture]: http://joeduffyblog.com/2016/04/10/performance-culture/